WCGT

 is the average: size of the fields & start time?

-Last year the fields ranged from 60 to 110,
+Last year the fields ranged from 18 to 36,

-with an average number of
+with an average number of 27 players.

-you play from?
+tees do you play from?

-To make distances fair, yet challenging, and
+To make distances fair,

 What